 “It is my sole and highest intention to fulfill the expectations of Their Royal Highnesses in creating a lasting and fitting memorial to their late mother Diana, Princess of Wales.”

-Harry returned to England five days ahead of the unveiling event and stayed in quarantine until testing negative for coronavirus following five days of quarantine.
+Harry returned to England five days ahead of the unveiling of the Princess Diana Statue and stayed in quarantine until testing negative for coronavirus following five days of quarantine.

 Royal reporter Omid Scobie shared some tweets yesterday showing us “